canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 Save this file as *set_perms.ps1* and run it:

 positive
-: **TIP** You may need to run 'Set-ExecutionPolicy unrestricted' to be allowed to run unsigned Powershell scripts.
+: **TIP** You may need to run 'Set-ExecutionPolicy -Scope process unrestricted' to be allowed to run unsigned Powershell scripts.

 ![screenshot](ps-executionpolicy.png)